-"Here the organisation of operational and work procedures can be limited to arranging necessary tasks for the production process in such a way that the resulting work can be mastered by persons with customary job-specific qualifications turner, toolmaker, draughtsman, chemical (i.e. laboratory assistant).
+"Here the organisation of operational and work procedures can be limited to arranging the necessary tasks for the production process in such a way that the resulting work can be mastered by persons with customary job-specific qualifications turner, toolmaker, draughtsman, chemical (i.e. laboratory assistant).
 The firm can rely on these workers to carry out all aspects of their according to the standards and routines tasks their trades. belonging to Task planning, preparation and control are only interrupted by executive tasks and pulled together into special groups if disciplinary necessity arises or if it corresponds to job-specific division of work (i.e. between skilled workers and engineers).

-This implies that in most cases a very limited horizontal and vertical division of labour exists, giving the firm ample flexibility in the use of the qualifications within its workforce.
-This is an important factor with regard to the issue of social in-equality as one of the main initiators of the expansion of educational systems, and allows flexible division of labour and minimal differentiation of wage and status in the different working groups to be compatible...25 vocational training system in which (as in the Dual System) job-specific theory and on-the-job experience are joined.
+This implies that in most cases a very limited horizontal and vertical division of labour exists. giving the firm ample flexibility in the use of the qualifications within its workforce.
+This is an important factor with regard to the issue of social in-equality as one of the main initiators of the expansion of educational systems, and allows flexible division of labour and minimal differentiation of wage and status in the different working groups to be compatible... #25 vocational training system in which (as in the Dual System) job-specific theory and on-the-job experience are joined.
+This makes it possible for graduates to enter into a professionally organised structure with little or no risk.